Skip to main content

 The Stacked format is a one-column layout with the product image on the top, followed by the title, price, description, and buy button.

-Number of visible products (only for collections & favorites)
+Number of visible products

 Set up automations based on subscriber purchase behavior

-Once you have the Shopify app installed, you’ll be able to use the event of a subscriber purchasing a Shopify product to trigger automations in Kit.
+The Shopify app lets you use the event of a subscriber purchasing a Shopify product to trigger Visual Automations and Automation Rules in Kit.

-For example, you can create automations for:
+Visual Automations you can create that involve the Shopify app include automations for:

 Rules